intel/neural-compressor/docs/tuning_strategies.md

   random_seed: 9527                                  # optional. random seed for deterministic tuning.
   tensorboard: True                                  # optional. dump tensor distribution in evaluation phase for debug purpose. default value is False.
 ```
-## Customize a new strategy

-Users can use the basic `TuneStrategy` class to enable a new strategy with a
-new `self.next_tune_cfg()` function implementation.
-If the new strategy
-needs additional information, users can override the `self.traverse()` in
-the new strategy, such as `TPE` strategy.

 ### Basic